 (CLO) Drone training programs in China are becoming popular as job opportunities in the industry expand.

-The 28-year-old, who previously worked in the hospitality industry, wanted to be able to fly medium-sized drones beyond line of sight, a skill that is in high demand in China's booming drone delivery sector.
+The 28-year-old, who previously worked in the hotel industry, wanted to be able to fly medium-sized drones beyond line of sight, a skill that is in high demand in China's booming drone delivery sector.

-“I want to become professional, especially as the industry is becoming more standardized.
+“I want to become professional, especially as the industry is becoming standardized.
 Getting a license is the first step,” he said.

 Preparing to control a drone in Shenzhen.
 Photo: Xinhua